bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 We are fond of talking about the HOWL stack: Hypermedia On Whatever you'd Like.
 The idea is that, by returning to a (more powerful) Hypermedia Architecture, you can use whatever backend language you'd like: python, lisp, haskell, go, java, c#, whatever.
 Even javascript, if you like.

 Since you are using hypermedia & HTML for your server interactions, you don't feel that pressure to adopt javascript on the backend that a huge javascript front end produces.
-You can still use javascript, of course, (perhaps in the form of alpine) but you use it in the manner it was originally intended: as a light, front end scripting language for enhancing your application.
+You can still use javascript, of course, (perhaps in the form of [alpine.js](https://alpinejs.dev/)) but you use it in the manner it was originally intended: as a light, front end scripting language for enhancing your application.
 Or, if you are brave, perhaps you can try [hyperscript](https://hyperscript.org) for these needs.